empowerhack/SoulMedicine/README.md

 # Soul Medicine

 Soul Medicine is a free micro learning, SMS based service helping refugees.
-It is a project that is built in collaboration of Empowerhack and Chayn.
+It is a project that is built in collaboration with Empowerhack and Chayn.
 Whilst still in development, this repository will change drastically.
-Feel free to help out by reaching us at hello @ soulmedicine.io
+Feel free to help out by reaching us at `hello<At>soulmedicine.io`

+## Contribute to the project

+Send an email to `hello<AT>soulmedicine.io` to learn more about how you can contribute to the project.
+We are constantly looking for more developers, project managers, content producers, and content translators.
+If you wish, you can also contribute monetarily, which helps support the server costs of running the server and continued development.

+## Have Ideas or Run into Issues?

+Create a GitHub issue [here](https://github.com/empowerhack/SoulMedicine/issues) and let us know!

 ## Local development